arpeggito/Kinesis_DataStream_Pipeline/README.md

 1. **Kinesis Data Stream:** Used for ingesting a high volume of events in real-time.
 It's scalable and durable, ensuring that no events are lost.

-2. **Kinesis Data Firehose:** Routes data from the Kinesis Data Stream to S3 while handling scalability and buffering.
-Simplifies data delivery and management.

-3. **Lambda Function:** Processes incoming events, transforms them according to specifications, and performs deduplication using DynamoDB.
+2. **Lambda Function:** Processes incoming events, transforms them according to specifications, and performs deduplication using DynamoDB.
 Serverless nature ensures scalability and cost-effectiveness.

-4. **S3:** Stores transformed data partitioned based on event type and created date.
+3. **S3:** Stores transformed data partitioned based on event type and created date.
 Offers high durability, scalability, and cost-effectiveness for storing large volumes of data.

 ## Design Questions